ezsystems/commerce-documentation/docs/guide/delegate_function.md

 User data for the provided customer number is then fetched from ERP.
 If the customer number is valid the number is assigned to the current user.
-The delegate user then handles as a different customer with a different customer number and can even create an order with the given customer number.
+The delegate user then takes over as a different customer with a different customer number and can even create an order with the given customer number.
 They only get the ERP profile data from the different customer, but not other things, such as the basket.
 The user always uses their own basket.

-The user stays is the delegate role until they click **Undelegate**.
+The user stays in the delegate role until they click **Undelegate**.

 ## Configuration